IbrahimSquared/visibility-based-marching/README.md

 # Visibility-based Marching (VBM)
-Visibility-based marching methods is an exact wave propagation technique that has an O(n) compute and space complexity.
+Visibility-based marching method is an exact wave propagation technique that has an O(n) compute and space complexity.
 Solves several shortcomings of SOTA marching methods and inherently produces globally optimal paths. <br>
+Compared to SOTA marching methods:
+-Uses exact distance function (Minkowski or any other) instead of approximations obtained with discritized Eikonal equation
+- Inherently produces globally optimal paths instead of requiring gradient descent per path query
+- Faster and more efficient
+- More accurate
+- Verified with Anya in obstacle-rich environments

 Paper to be attached soon. <br>
 Code developed for C++ 20. <br>
+The code has four main methods: <br>
+- visibilityBasedSolver: performs VBM <br>
+- vStarSearch: $V^*$ greedy version of VBM <br>
+- aStarSearch: for comparison purposes with vStarSearch $V^*$ <br>
+- computeDistanceFunction: computes Euclidean Distance Function for the map <br>

+Set which methods to use in config/settings.config and what results to save.
+Uses SFML to make plots that are saved in output/ directory.
+You can either load a map or generate one randomly (can also fix the randomness seed number for repeatability).

 ## Sample marching in a couple of environments: <br>
 ![alt text](https://github.com/IbrahimSquared/visibility-based-marching/blob/main/images/examples/euclidean.png) <br>